 ‘SNL’: Will Ferrell Returns As George W. Bush Who’s Thrilled He’s ‘Popular As F**k’ Now

 Thanks to Donald Trump, people are looking back semi-fondly on George W. Bush.
-That’s why Will Ferrell brought back the character to sing a duet of “Those Were The Good Old Days” with Leslie Jones!
+That’s why Will Ferrell brought back the character to sing a duet with Leslie Jones!

 And who can forget when Bill Murray, 67, dropped by to portray Steve Bannon, the disgraced former adviser to Trump.
-Although his career seems to have imploded since calling Donald Trump Jr‘s meeting with Russian agents during the Trump campaign “treasonous,” he offered this argument: “I convinced this country to vote for Donald Trump and I can do it again.
+Although his career seems to have imploded since calling Donald Trump Jr‘s meeting with Russian agents during the 2016 campaign “treasonous,” he offered this argument: “I convinced this country to vote for Donald Trump and I can do it again.
 Already auditioning candidates, got some promising prospect: Logan Paul.
 Martin Skreli.
 The Subway guy.
 Jared Fogle.”
 Hilarious and terrifying all at once!

 Cue the slide whistle sound effect. #SNL pic.twitter.com/5Tt9Yon9tW